 By setting topical Maths investigations at KS2 as group-work or a whole class activity, you can ensure that all pupils get to experience this deep level of reasoning.

-Our KS2 Topical Maths Investigations Give Early Exposure To SATs Style, Reasoning Questions
+KS2 Maths Investigations Give Early Exposure To SATs Style, Reasoning Questions

 Most, if not all, schools will provide their pupils with exposure to reasoning via SATs-style questions, but this often comes hand in hand with exams and assessment.